 Not drinking enough water and other fluids can lead to constipation, as stool requires moisture to move more

 Lack of dietary fiber

 Fiber acts as a binding substance to give stool its form.
 It also helps poop to move smoothly through the digestive tract.
-A diet that is low in fiber-rich foods, such as fruits, vegetables, whole grains, and pulses, can lead to bowel problems.
+A diet low in fiber-rich foods, such as fruits, vegetables, whole grains, and pulses, can lead to bowel problems.

 Food intolerances and allergies

-People with an intolerance or allergy to certain foods can often experience diarrhea, constipation, or other traits of abnormal poop when they consume a problematic food.
+People with an intolerance or allergy to certain foods can often experience diarrhea, constipation, or other traits of abnormal poop when they consume problematic food.

 Certain conditions can cause constipation, diarrhea, or other poop abnormalities.
 Examples of such conditions include: